threefoldtech/web3gw/manual/src/server/sftpgo.md

 # SFTPGO integration

 [Sftpgo](https://github.com/drakkan/sftpgo) is a SFTP web server with HTTP and webdav support.
-This server is integrated in web3 proxy, providing a simple to use web client that allows users to manage and share their files.
+This server is integrated in web3gw, providing a simple to use web client that allows users to manage and share their files.

 The integration is done through our own fork of the project found [here](https://github.com/freeflowuniverse/aydo).
 This integration build on what is already available and add additional features, the following have been added so far: